- Wine < 17.259%: $2.25/gal

 - Wine may not be shipped in a container larger than 1 gallon.

-Effective February 16, 2006 wineries may legally ship wine to consumers in Florida.
+Effective February 16, 2006, wineries may legally ship wine to consumers in Florida.
 A permit is not required and there are no quantity limits.
-There are no quantity limits.

-- There are 3 dry counties in Florida where direct wine shipments are prohibited.
+- There are 2 dry counties (Lafayette and Liberty) in Florida where direct wine shipments are prohibited.

 - A container may not exceed 1 gallon.